-In addition to universal staffing considerations like salary, job responsibilities and management structure, you also need to consider the immigration, tax, and employment laws of the host country.
+In addition to universal staffing considerations like salary, job responsibilities, and management structure, you also need to consider the immigration, tax and employment laws of the host country.
 Since the regular Cornell payroll is not set up to account for these host country differences, the university cannot directly employ those working in foreign locations.

 - Taxes: Like the U.S., most countries collect employee-owed taxes as well as employer-owed taxes (also known as “social costs” or “payroll taxes”).
 Globally, employment taxes account for an average 20 percent of an employee's annual salary.
 Laws vary by country regarding an employer’s responsibility to withhold and remit taxes owed by the employee.
-Contact the Tax Office through this form regarding regulations such as income tax obligations, reporting and withholding, Social Security taxes, and foreign tax credits.

 - Employment laws: Most countries have employment laws that are more favorable to employees than U.S. laws.
 Examples include mandated employment contract terms, paid time off, limitations on termination, and severance payments.